PerfModDash/PerfModDash/manuals/dataStoreOperations/02addAndRemovePrimitiveServicesToHost.md

-here I need to stop for a moment: service may have a service type id ( for example CHECK_LOOKUP_SERVICE).
+here I need to stop for a moment: service may have a service type id ( for example NPAD_port_8000).
 Once a service is created it is given its unique service id (for example 123456789.87654321).
 A host may run only one instance of given service type therefore you may demand that you want to delete a service identified by host id and service type or